Kim Cooper, Human Services Coordinator

 - Voucher Programs - Limited services for domestic violence victims and the homeless

 - Domestic Violence Prevention - for services click here.

 - Recreation Scholarships - Fee assistance for income eligible SeaTac residents, from toddlers to teens.
 Click here for an application.

 - Minor Home Repair - The City of SeaTac continues to offer the SeaTac Minor Home Repair program.
 The program provides subsidized minor home repairs for income eligible SeaTac homeowners.
 Residents are required to have owned and occupied their home for at least one year, have current homeowner's insurance, and not intend to move in the near future.
 Services provided include, but not necessarily limited to:

-To apply for this program, please request an application by calling the Human Services Office at 206.973.4815.
+To apply for the Minor Home Repair program, please request an application by calling Kim Cooper, Human Services Coordinator at 206.973.4815.

 Free Hyde Shuttle Service for seniors age 55 and over; and people with disabilities.
 Click here to view the flyer.